imandra-ai/imandra-http-api-client/README.md

 Query Imandra via HTTP.
 See also https://github.com/aestheticIntegration/bs-imandra-client for a sample client implementation and OCaml API types.

 ## Installation
+This repository uses Nix and [Nix flakes](https://nixos.wiki/wiki/Flakes) for system-level dependencies.

 To install dependencies and build the project, please clone this repository and run:
 ```
 make opam-install-deps